Brand Protection

 ruaThe email address (preceded by mailto:) to which DMARC reports should be sent.

-If the Google Workspace DMARC process seems a little daunting, the good news is that security service providers like Mimecast offer cloud-based DMARC tools.
-Such tools simplify the DMARC installation—for example, by providing setup wizards for creating DMARC records for all your domains.
+If the Google Workspace DMARC process or implementing DMARC to meet the upcoming PCI DSS requirements seems a little daunting, the good news is that security service providers like Mimecast offer cloud-based DMARC tools.
+Such tools simplify DMARC implementation — for example, by providing setup wizards for creating DMARC records for all domains.
 Other tools validate DMARC records and create user-friendly reports and charts for analyzing messages that failed authentication, as well as forensic reports for finding the source of malicious email messages.

 Subscribe to Cyber Resilience Insights for more articles like these